Kickin' It Old Skool: Plot

-In 1986, 12 year old Justin "Rocketshoe" Schumacher and his breakdancing group, The Funky Fresh Boyz (Darnell "Prince Def Rock" Jackson, Aki "Chilly Chill" Terasaki, and Hector "Popcorn" Jimenez), are ready for the annual talent show.
-The somewhat shy Justin has a crush on Jennifer, who is giving her a Garbage Pail Kid card in exchange for her Smurfette figurine.
+In 1986, twelve-year-old Justin "Rocketshoe" Schumacher and his breakdancing group, The Funky Fresh Boyz (Darnell "Prince Def Rock" Jackson, Aki "Chilly Chill" Terasaki, and Hector "Popcorn" Jimenez), are ready for the annual talent show.
+The somewhat shy Justin has a crush on Jennifer, and gives her a Garbage Pail Kid card in exchange for her Smurfette figurine.
 His rival, obnoxious rich kid Kip Unger, shows up and gives her an expensive necklace.
 Justin and the Funky Fresh Boyz start the show, with his parents, Marty and Sylvia cheering for him.
 In an effort to impress Jen and win the contest, Justin uses a dangerous and untested headspin maneuver, which results in him flipping off the stage and falling into a coma.

 Twenty years later, Justin is still comatose.
 Dr. Cameron Frye tells Marty and Sylvia that at this point, there is little sign that Justin will recover, and they decide to pull the plug.
 As his parents say goodbye and leave, however, a janitor rolls by with a radio playing the same song from the 1986 talent competition, "Rockit" by Herbie Hancock.
 It jars Justin's brain to function, waking him.
 As a result, Justin now finds himself suddenly 31 years old, going on 32.
 In addition, his parents were bankrupt from overdue life support payments.
 Jen, who has become a girls' dance instructor, is engaged to Kip.
 Kip is now an obnoxious promoter, and is set to host a breakdance contest broadcast on national television, with a grand prize of $100,000.
 Justin realizes that the money could help him repay his parents for what they've spent on his medical bills.
 Kip is sarcastic and still despises Justin, and schemes to keep him off the show and away from Jen.

 Justin has difficulty adjusting to both his deteriorated physical condition and the severe culture shock after 20 years, and is nearly arrested as a child predator.
-He is rescued by a mall security guard, his old friend and Funky Fresh Boy, Darnell.
+He is rescued from mall security by his old friend, and Funky Fresh Boy, Darnell.
 Darnell is now a toy store employee and failed inventor, who is frequently slapped around by his wife.
 He explains much of what has changed in the past 20 years to Justin, before re-introducing him to the rest of the crew.
 Aki is an accountant, and has lost his old stereotypical Asian accent thanks to English classes.
 In addition, Aki is also trying to woo a colleague, Yun, who claims he might have a 2% chance of sleeping with her if he were a professional breakdancer.
 Hector is now an overweight meter maid.
 Despite their reluctance to return to the '80s lifestyle, they agree to try to retrain their faded breakdancing skills to help Justin.